Niarosss/game-hunt/README.md

 2. Import the project on [Vercel](https://vercel.com) and connect a Vercel KV (Upstash Redis) storage.
 3. Add the environment variables from your `.env` file to the Vercel project settings.
 4. Deploy.
 Vercel will automatically set up the serverless function and the cron job based on your `vercel.json` configuration.
-5.  **Set Up Telegram Webhook (Optional)**: To enable manual checks via the `/check` command, you need to register the webhook endpoint with Telegram.
+5.  **Set Up Telegram Webhook (Optional)**: To enable manual checks and admin commands, you need to register the webhook endpoint with Telegram.
 Open the following URL in your browser, replacing the placeholders with your values:
     ```
     https://api.telegram.org/bot<YOUR_BOT_TOKEN>/setWebhook?url=https://<VERCEL_URL>/api/webhook?secret=<TELEGRAM_WEBHOOK_SECRET>
     ```